cnolan3/Cicada-16/ProgrammingDocs/Directives.md

       ; ... and so on
   .table_end
   ```
 - **Description**: This block is used to define the addresses of your interrupt service routines (ISRs).
-The assembler will create a 32-byte table of these addresses.
+The assembler will create a 26-byte table of these addresses.
 The order of the `.word` directives inside the block matters and must correspond to the interrupt vector order defined in `HardwareSpec/Interrupts.md`.
-You must provide at least 12 vectors, and at most 16.
+You must provide exactly 13 vectors.

 **Example:**